Pakistan army says Taliban not back in South Waziristan

 In December, the Pakistani military claimed victory over the Taliban in South Waziristan.

-But subsequent reports suggested the militants remained active in the region.'No substance'
+But subsequent reports suggested the militants remained active in the region.

 "There have been attacks on the army on the fringes of the region [South Waziristan]," Gen Abbas told the BBC.